ribs.emitters.GaussianEmitter

 tell_dqd(solution, objective, measures, ...)

-Gives the emitter results from evaluating the gradient of the solutions, only used for DQD emitters.
+Gives the emitter results from evaluating the gradient of the solutions.

 Attributes